markrad/CertServer/README.md

 The problem I would run into was tracking various certificates over a multitude of different machines for different purposes.
 Often I would end up using OpenSSL to regenerate them.
 I don't know about you, but I have to look up the OpenSSL arguments every time I need to do this.
 ## Usage
 My solution to this is this simple web application.
-You can create a root certifcate, from that create a chain of intermediate certifcates, and finally a leaf certificate.
+You can create a root certificate, from that create a chain of intermediate certificates, and finally a leaf certificate.
 Once they have all been created, you can download the leaf certificate's private key and the full certificate chain from the leaf up.

 In my case, these certificates are typically used for X.509 authentication with an Azure Device Provisioning Service or an Azure IoT hub.
 These have been tested and work as expected.
 Also tested is generating a root and intermediate for use in an nested IoT Edge parent/child relationships.
 These also replace the Edge quick start certificates too.